Seijuu Sentai Gingaman: Elder Orghi

 Elder Orghi (長老オーギ, Chōrō Ōgi) is the leader of the Ginga people.
 When the Ginga Forest is attacked by Shellinda to use its energy to revive Daitanix, Orghi casts a petrification spell on himself and everything in the forest to prevent her from absorbing its energy, submerging it into the lake.
 Before becoming fully petrified, Orghi leaves a pendant with a seed to the Gingamen.
 In the finale after Zahab's death, the Ginga Forest resurfaces and Orghi as well as the rest of the Ginga people are restored, much to the Gingamen's surprise.

 Moak

 Wisdom Tree Moak (知恵の樹モーク, Chie no Ki Mōku) is Orghi's final gift to the Gingamen before he is turned to stone and is located outside the Silver Star Equestrian Club.
 Moak senses all the events that happen near any forest or wood such as Barban's presence.
 He gives new weapons to the Gingamen.
 He has knowledge of all Ginga legends.
-Near the finale, he sacrifices himself to prevent the birth of the Earth Beast and remove the traces of the Extreme Growth Extract which is affecting the Earth and the Gingamen's Earth powers, but he leaves behind a seed.
+Near the finale, he sacrifices himself to prevent the birth of the Earth Beast and remove the traces of the Extreme Growth Extract which is affecting the Earth and the Gingamen's Earth Power, but he leaves behind a seed.
 After the Ginga Forest is restored in the finale, Moak is revived when Orghi plants his seed in the Ginga Forest.